• Skip to primary navigation

 Instructions

-• Combine all ingredients in a large pot.
-Add enough water to cover everything by 2 inches.
+• Add the onion, celery, carrots, and peppercorns to the pot.
+Then, add enough water to cover everything by 2 inches.
 Bring the pot almost to a boil then reduce heat so that the water is just barely simmering.
 Simmer, uncovered, for 30 minutes.

 • Remove the pot from the heat then skim off the impurities (the white foamy stuff) from the pot with a spoon.

-• Strain stock first through a large strainer, such as a colander, to remove the prawns and veggies.
+• First, strain the stock through a large strainer, such as a colander, to remove the shrimp and veggies.
 Next, strain the stock a second time through a fine-mesh sieve.

 • Let stock cool completely then store it in jars in your fridge for up to 3 days or in resealable bags in your freezer for up to a year.